-The vice president will be the first point of contact for faculty and staff interested in approaching corporations and foundations, unless the proposed project is specifically geared toward individual faculty research or is in response to a broadly advertised request for proposals to individual faculty members.
-If the project is one of a contractual nature involving faculty research and commitments of University facilities and personnel, it will be referred to the associate vice provost for research.
-Applications that will go to public funding sources such as NEH and NEA which have a private fundraising component, such as the challenge grant programs at these agencies, should also be directed to the vice president.
-If the project is for an unrestricted institutional grant or is of a "gift" nature not requiring a deliverable product, it will be referred to the vice president.
+The senior director of foundation relations in the Office of Development will be the first point of contact for faculty and staff interested in approaching corporations and foundations for charitable contributions.
+If the project is one of a contractual nature involving commitments of University facilities and personnel, it may be referred to the associate vice provost for research.
+Applications that will go to public funding sources such as NEH and NEA which have a private fundraising component, such as the challenge grant programs at these agencies, should be directed to the vice president for advancement.